elastic/elasticsearch-specification/README.md

 ### A definition is missing, how do I add it?

-All the definitons are inside `specifications/specs` folder, you should explore its content and find the most approriate place where to add the new defintion.
+All the definitons are in the [`specifications/specs`](specifications/specs) folder, you should explore its content and find the most approriate place where to add the new defintion.
 You can either create a new file or update an existing one.
 If possible, try to reuse existing type definitions (eg `Indices` instead of `string`).